 Laying the Floor Boards

-The floor boards were then glued into place using ordinary Elmer's Carpenter's Wood Glue in the same patterns they are laid in the full size house.
+The floor boards were glued into place using ordinary Elmer's Carpenter's Wood Glue in the same patterns they are laid in the full size house.
 When the floors were completely laid and stained, they were coated with Deft Clear Wood Finish to bring out and fix the color of the stain.

 Click on photograph to enlarge